Walking Running with God

 * * * * * * * * * * * * * * * * * * * * * * * * * * *

-To find out how you can experience a personal relationship with God, and gain the assurance of eternal salvation, please go to www.NeedHim.com
+To find out how you can experience a personal relationship with God, and gain the assurance of eternal salvation, please View The Story of God and You